xinwenfu/GenCyber/SoftwareSecurity/README.md

 For example, within meterpreter, *hashdump* can list all the usernames and the passwords.
 Then use John the ripper to crack password hashes.

+The attacker may also want to maintaining access to the compromsied computer so that even if the compromised computer restarts, the attacker can still get in.
+If access is not maintained, the attacker will have to exploit it from the beginning in case the hacked system is closed or patched
+The best way of maintaining access is to install a backdoor.

 ### knock module against vchat

 Here is what happens (armitage shows in the exploit window) when using the knock module without selecting *Use a reverse connection*